aosabook/500lines/interpreter/interpreter.markdown

 'STORE_FAST'
 ```

-The second and third bytes --- 1, 0 --- are arguments to `LOAD_CONST`, while the fifth and sixth bytes --- 0, 0 --- are arguments to `STORE_FAST`.
+The second and third bytes&mdash;1, 0&mdash;are arguments to `LOAD_CONST`, while the fifth and sixth bytes&mdash;0, 0&mdash;are arguments to `STORE_FAST`.
 Just like in our toy example, `LOAD_CONST` needs to know where to find its constant to load, and `STORE_FAST` needs to find the name to store.
 (Python's `LOAD_CONST` is the same as our toy interpreter's `LOAD_VALUE`, and `LOAD_FAST` is the same as `LOAD_NAME`.)
 So these six bytes represent the first line of code, `x = 3`.
 (Why use two bytes for each argument?
 If Python used just one byte to locate constants and names instead of two, you could only have 256 names/constants associated with a single code object.
 Using two bytes, you can have up to 256 squared, or 65,536.)

 ### Conditionals and Loops